Rocking the USA: Bang Your Head Festival 2005

-Is a live DVD released by White Lion on December 5, 2008.
-The main feature is White Lion's return concert at the 2005 Bang Your Head Festival in Germany.
-The DVD also includes a full length interview with Mike Tramp, a slide show, and performances of songs from the USA tour.
-The DVD also features a live music video for the song "Lights and Thunder" showing the band rocking through the USA.
+The new line-up of White Lion performed at the 2005 Bang Your Head Festival in Germany.
+It was the band's return concert and released as a live DVD on December 5, 2008.
+The DVD also includes a full length interview with Mike Tramp, a slide show, and performances of songs from the US tour.
+The DVD also features a live music video for the song "Lights and Thunder" showing the band performing through the USA.

 All the songs on the DVD feature on the White Lion live album Rocking the USA.